Guidance for Municipal Electronic Waste Collection Sites

 Please keep in mind that under the New York State Wireless Recycling Act, which became effective January 1, 2007, all wireless telephone service providers that offer phones for sale must accept cell phones for reuse or recycling.

 Are municipalities participating in a manufacturer's or collective's electronic waste acceptance program required to accept electronic waste dropped off by non-household consumers?

 Since these municipalities will be acting on behalf of manufacturers or collective electronic waste acceptance programs, municipalities will be required to accept electronic waste from some or all of the following, depending upon the agreement with the electronic waste acceptance program: individuals, businesses, corporations, limited partnerships, not-for-profit corporations, the state, public corporations, public schools, school district, private or parochial school or board of cooperative educational services or governmental entity.
 For-profit businesses with 50 or more full-time employees and not-for-profit organizations with 75 or more full-time employees can be assessed a charge for the service, while all other consumers are entitled to recycle CEE at no charge.

 What is the Department's role under the new law?

 The Department is responsible for overseeing a comprehensive system for managing the rapidly growing problem of electronic waste across the state.
 The Department must collect, process, analyze, track and summarize information required by the Act.
 The law will require the Department to use this data to allocate responsibility for the collection of electronic waste amongst manufacturers of CEE.

-The Department will not be involved in setting up arrangements between manufacturers or collective electronic waste acceptance programs and municipalities, as this will be the responsibility of ESD.
+The Department will not be involved in setting up arrangements between manufacturers or collective electronic waste acceptance programs and municipalities.